//

 Our work with the technology

-Intensive research on the mechanisms of generation and properties of the ultrasound produced has been carried out since the 1980s.
-A technology readiness level of between six and eight has been reached by certain laser-ultrasonic applications, such as thickness measurement for steel tubes coming out from the mill and damage detection of composite aircraft components.
+Intensive research on the generation and properties of ultrasound has been carried out since the 1980s.
+A technology readiness level of between six and eight has been reached by certain laser-ultrasonic applications, such as thickness measurements for steel tubes coming out from the mill and damage detection of composite aircraft components.

-TWI has carried out a number of research projects in developing laser-ultrasonic testing as an online inspection tool for different welding processes and continues to investigate the technology’s potential.
+Our experts have carried out a number of research projects that have further developed laser-ultrasonic testing as an inspection tool for different welding processes and continue to investigate the technology’s potential.

 Broadly speaking, the mechanisms of generating ultrasound using this method are laser thermal shock and laser ablation.
 They both deposit a rapid laser pulse on the material surface, inducing a sudden stress in the sample.
-The stress then propagates in the material as ultrasound.
-Broadband, multi-mode waves are generated simultaneously.
+The stress then propagates in the material as ultrasound, while broadband, multi-mode waves are generated simultaneously.

 For more information about laser-ultrasonic testing and TWI's other NDT services, please email contactus@twi.co.uk.